DQtea1/BulkTools/README.md

+To build the docker use this type of cmd (optionnal) :
-docker build -t qtea1/bulktools .
+> docker build -t qtea1/bulktools .